 Guiding Teacher

 The Nebraska Zen Center is conducting a search for a new Guiding Teacher, a full-time resident priest who will facilitate our practice and help set a future course for the Zen Center.
 In the meantime, we are grateful to have Rev. Daishin McCabe of the Zen Fields sangha in Ames, IA, providing priest services.
+In 2026, Rev. Koji Acquaviva of Clouds in Water Zen Center in Minneapolis will be sharing interim priest services with Daishin.

 Interim Priest Daishin McCabe